This vacuum pump I have built for vacuum bagging of composites. I have used the idea HERE, but used another, more robust, air compressor.

 - Current consumption: 5A

-The achieved vacuum is around 0.9 bar, professional vacuum pumps realize 0.9 to 0.999 bar (gauge pressure, 1 bar means absolute vacuum).
+The achieved vacuum is around 0.1 bar, professional vacuum pumps realize 0.1 to 0.001 bar.

 Here are the pictures of the vacuum pump.
-The heat sink provides extra cooling when the pump is wrapped in a duvet for noise reduction.
+The heat sink comes from an (old) computer and provides extra cooling when the pump is wrapped in a duvet for noise reduction.
 This will prevent neighbors quarrel.
 To avoid loss of vacuum caused by small leaks, the pump can operate intermittent, with an optional timer.